 5. The Sensing enabler server sends sensing request to each selected Sensing Service Supplier and receives sensing response.
 Different Sensing Service Supplier may be given different sensing request parameters.

-Editor's note: The parameters in the sensing request and response are FFS.
+NOTE: The parameters in the sensing request and response will be decided based on SA2 sensing normative work.

 6. Each Sensing Service Supplier sends sensing results to the Sensing enabler server based on the sensing request parameters respectively.

 7. The Sensing enabler server further generate enhanced sensing results (e.g.,with higher accuracy) based on the received sensing results from the 5GC NF and other Sensing Service Supplier(s).